HumanCompatibleAI/human_ai_robustness/README.md

 python run_tests.py
 ```

-Note that using tensorflow-gpu will not enable to pass this tests (and others) due to intrinsic randomness introduced by GPU computations.
+Note that using tensorflow-gpu will not allow this tests (and others) to be passed, due to the intrinsic randomness introduced by GPU computations.
 We recommend to first install tensorflow (non-GPU), run the desired tests, and then install tensorflow-gpu.

 On OSX, you may run into an error saying that Python must be installed as a framework.
 You can fix it by [telling Matplotlib to use a different backend](https://markhneedham.com/blog/2018/05/04/python-runtime-error-osx-matplotlib-not-installed-as-framework-mac/).